GrafHeinrich/ProMa/README.md

 ## What's to come?
 * Storage connection
-    * aupload files connected to your tasks
+    * upload files connected to your tasks
 * Task-type filter